 - c.
 Policies and procedures for determining and prioritizing which eligible individuals and families will receive rapid re-housing assistance; - d.
 Standards for determining what percentage or amount of rent each program participant must pay while receiving rapid re-housing assistance; - e.
 Policies and procedures for determining and prioritizing which eligible individuals and families will receive permanent supportive housing assistance; and - f.
 When the CoC is designated a high-performing community, policies and procedures for determining and prioritizing which eligible individuals and families will receive Homelessness Prevention Assistance. - 8.
 Operate a single Homeless Management Information System (HMIS) for the geographic area as the eligible applicant, serving as the HMIS Lead; - 9.
 Review and revise privacy, security, and data quality plans for the HMIS; - 10.
 Ensure consistent participation of recipients and sub-recipients of CoC, ESG, and State Homeless funding in the HMIS; - 11.
-Ensure the HMIS is administered in compliance with requirements prescribed by HUD; - 12.
-Provide information required to complete the Consolidated Plan(s) within the CoC's geographic area; - 13.
+Provide information required to complete the Consolidated Plan(s) within the CoC's geographic area; - 12.
 Submit the annual CoC competitive funding application to HUD as the Collaborative Applicant, and applications for DCF State Office on Homelessness funding, including, but not limited to, the Challenge Grant, Staffing Grant, and State Emergency Solutions Grant (ESG).